Originally published March 30, 2019 — recently updated September 07, 2021

 - Campfires allowed in above-ground rings or community fire ring only.

 - No discharging of any waste or gray water.

 - Maximum 2 horses per site.
 If more than 2 horses please contact owners, additional pens (if available) are $10/horse per night.

-The Piney Creek Horse Trail is a system of horse trails that meanders approximately 53 miles through the East Texas piney woods in the Davy Crockett National Forest.
+The Piney Creek Horse Trail system meanders approximately 53 miles through the East Texas piney woods in Davy Crockett National Forest.

 The mostly barefoot friendly trails are primitive.
 Paths are cleared through the forest which follows Forest Service roads, tram roads, pipeline right-of-ways, game trails, and in some places it was established by clearing brush and trees through the forest.
 Primarily, it is on National Forest land, but there are crossings on private property and along public road right-of-ways.
 In general, the route is well cleared.

 Trails are very well marked, and all road crossings are well signed.
 Different colored triangular markers indicate the route.
 Trails are easy with gently rolling terrain.
 It is also very shady, making it a great place for summer riding.
 There are no motorized vehicles allowed, to include, atv, utv, and dirt bikes, in the forest.

 I have visited T Bar S twice now and was impressed both times.
 I did most of my riding in 2019 as unfortunately my horse was lame during my recent visit in Sept.
 2021.
 Regardless, I still enjoyed hiking the trails with my canine companion, Eva.
 I also really enjoyed hanging out at the T Bar S campsite with my friends and critters.